MistySampleSkills/Misty-Concierge-Template/README.md

 3. Give your app a name and a URL.
 These can be anything you like.
 Click **Next.** <br> ![Name your app](./img/foursquare-2.png)
 4. Copy the **CLIENT ID** and **CLIENT SECRET** to a separate note.
 We use these strings to update the `conciergeFoursquareTemplate` skill code. <br> ![Foursquare credentials](./img/foursquare-3.png)

 Okay!
-We have our Foursquare keys, and each service is configured to work with the templates in this repo.
-Now we can update our skill code, generate a meta file, and install the skill on Misty!
+We have the Foursquare keys, and each service is configured to work with the templates in this repo.
+Now we can update the skill code, generate a meta file, and install the skill on Misty!

 ## Using the conciergeFoursquareTemplate Skill

 The `conciergeFoursquareTemplate.js` file in this repo contains the JavaScript code for running the concierge skill.
 The logic for Misty's behavior is predefined in this template, and includes:

-* On hearing the "Hey, Misty" wake word, Misty captures a speech recording and sends it to our Dialogflow agent.
+* On hearing the "Hey, Misty" wake word, Misty captures a speech recording and sends it to the Dialogflow agent.
 * Dialogflow parses the expression and returns the intent and parameters of the request.
 * Misty parses the response data and sends another request to the **Get Venue Recommendations** operation in the Foursquare Places API.
 * Misty converts the recommendations in the response from the Places API to a human-understandable text string, which she then reads aloud via with Google's text-to-speech service.